aquar25/Notes/ubuntu/ubuntu.md

 ```
 6. restart the windows, select the NeoGrub menu to install ubuntu system.

+####upgrade my 16.04 to 18.04 LTS

+1. all the same as the above ubuntu 16.04 install steps
+2. when go to the select the partition, select the old boot partition and click change, format and use as /boot, do format also on the / partition.
+Please do not check the format for the /home partition, I still want the old files.
+3. after the install, the system is new with old /home file left.
+4. boot the ubuntu system by Easybcd on windows7: add new entry, select linux-> grub (legacy) -> select the boot partition, and give a new name Ubuntu 18.04.
+This will generate a mbr file with name `nst_linux-245D575CFD27300E2FE9BE42BCB5805A.mbr` under `c:\NST\`
+5. when the PC startup, just select the Ubuntu 18.04

 ####Disk Partition
 add new partition  `/` for system (14326M)
 add new partition  `swap` (1536M)